kliewerdaniel/AIBlog02/_posts/2024-12-09-Pydantic-RAG.md

 date:   2024-12-09 07:42:44 -0500
 ---

+**Summary:** A technical guide to implementing a Retrieval-Augmented Generation (RAG) system that uses Pydantic for structured data extraction from unstructured text.
+The tutorial explains how to set up a Python environment with LangChain, OpenAI, and Pydantic, then walks through creating custom Pydantic models to define the structure of information to extract.
+It demonstrates how to load and process documents, create embeddings, set up a vector store, and implement a retrieval chain that extracts structured data according to the Pydantic schemas.
+The post includes complete code examples and explains how this approach improves on traditional RAG systems by returning consistently formatted, strongly-typed data objects instead of free-form text responses.

 Below is a comprehensive, step-by-step guide designed for developers looking to combine persona-driven data modeling with Retrieval-Augmented Generation (RAG) using Pydantic AI’s Agent and Tools APIs.
 We’ll integrate concepts from the **PersonaGen07 repository**, the **RAG example from Pydantic AI**, and the **Agent** and **Tools** APIs into a cohesive system.
 By the end, you’ll have a working setup that allows you to define personas, retrieve relevant documents, and produce AI-generated responses customized to each persona’s style and preferences.

 ---